-The World Designer Tool is an incredibly robust tool that reduces the normal pain that comes with working with a large quantity of individualized, segmented assets, which is par for the course with streamable game design.
+The World Designer Tool is an incredibly robust tool that reduces the normal pain that comes with working with a large quantity of individualized, segmented assets, which is par for the course with a streamable game design.

 Not only does it allow you to easily make changes to existing streamable Asset Chunks, it allows you to generate new assets and destroy old ones (that are no longer needed) on the fly with very minimal effort.